Computed tomography laser mammography: Application

-Image Interpretation
+Image interpretation

 Three independent views are offered: the coronal, sagittal, and transverse views.
 These views can also form a composite 3D view.
-Since breast vasculature is arranged radially, the vessels are enlarged in a parallel view, but become narrow in a perpendicular view.
-An inverse factor is applied to the image so that the high vasculature areas appear white on the image while the black areas are relatively avascular segments.
-Benign lesions and implants are usually not visualized.
+An inverse factor is applied to the image so that the high vasculature areas appear white on the image while the black or green areas are relatively avascular segments.
+The majority of benign lesions are not visualized due to a lack of increased absorption.

 Two reconstruction modes are offered with CTLM: Front to Back Reconstruction and Maximal Intensity Projection.
 These two modes are used to evaluate the vascularization patterns to determine whether the images have normal or abnormal vascularization.
 Also, because tumor neovasculature is not limited to the tumor's anatomical border, CTLM will also reveal all recruited arteries and areas of increased circulation.
 This is an advantage to identify very small tumors.

-Clinical Trial
+Clinical trial

-Dr. Eric Milne conducted a small localized studying using CTLM as an adjunct to mammography, and he discovered that out of 122 cases, the number of biopsies required reduced from 89 to 47.
+Dr. Eric Milne conducted a small localized study using CTLM as an adjunct to mammography; out of 122 cases, the number of biopsies required reduced from 89 to 47.
 Additionally, the sensitivity of CTLM is equal to mammography, but has much greater specificity.

 Devices

 Imaging Diagnostic Systems is a Florida-based company that has created a CTLM imaging device.
-However, in 2011 it was classified as a Class III medical device, and it is still undergoing approval.
+In 2011 it was classified as a Class III medical device, and it is still undergoing approval.